 Canossaville Student Care

-4 Canossian Sisters arrived in Singapore in 1894 and on 11 December, 1894 they were invited to take over St Anthony’s Girls School; later renamed it St Anthony’s Convent School.
+4 Canossian Sisters arrived in Singapore in 1894.
+On 11 December, 1894, they were invited to take over St Anthony’s Girls School; later renamed to St Anthony’s Convent School.

 Fatima Home was opened alongside Canossa Convent Primary School in August 1941 after the Sisters had acquired a piece of land along Sallim Road.
 The home began by housing 31 orphans.

 In 1944, the Japanese took over the convent to be their Geylang district headquarters.
 The 80 orphans and 6 Sisters were forced to evacuate to Bahau Jungle in Federated Malaysia.

 The Japanese surrendered in 1945 and the orphans and Sisters returned back to the convent.

 On 13 April 1952, Fatima Home began accepting children with hearing and visual impairment, and with physical disabilities for the first time.
 A new wing was built for them.

 The home started special residential care for the hearing impaired.